What do you want to share with students?

 Reach out to the ISTI team - contact us about pretty much anything.
 We value your commitment and will help troubleshoot any issues.

 Mentors - Consider bringing another mentor into your project.
-Invite colleagues or ask ISTI to find other mentors on the Mentor Matching Engine.
-Mentor collaboration can address questions outside your expertise or help with the workload.
+If the student project pivots beyond your area of expertise, invite colleagues or ask ISTI to find other mentors on the Mentor Matching Engine.
+Mentor collaboration can address questions outside your skill set or help with the workload.

 Students - Ask students for feedback - what are they looking for in terms of the mentoring relationship or project feedback.